ECE3400Team19/ECE3400Team19.github.io/Milestone2/milestone2.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the robot can't go forward or left, but can go right, turn right.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the robot can't go forward, left, or right, turn around.

+Here is a video of our robot in action, avoiding walls!

+Here is a video of our robot detecting other robots, you can see the yellow debug LED lights up, indicating that a robot is detected.